ryderdamen/brock_info/README.md

 ## To Do
 * Update API - Too slow currently, needs to run on a different server
     * Maybe cloud functions?
 Cron job, store data somewhere else
+    * Needs ability to retrieve events by date
+    * Needs caching ability
 * Complete all response Todos